Modelling and control of Mendelian and maternal inheritance for biological control of dengue vectors: Balance equations

 \section{Balance equations}

 Summing equations in \eqref{eq10} yields interesting balance equations.
-We provide an allelic description of the evolution in Section \ref{se31}, and non-infected/infected balance equations in Section \ref{se32}.
+We provide an allelic description of the evolution in Section \ref{se31}, and uninfected/infected balance equations in Section \ref{se32}.
 None of them forms a replicator equation \cite{Hofbauer:1998aa}.